Josko/ccbot/readme.txt

 !setcommand <access> <name> 	sets the access for the set command (use full names for commands - !clearqueue instead of !cq) !accept				accepts a active clan invitation
 !ping [name]			shows users ping (to server)
-!restart			closes and starts the bot again - ONLY FOR WINDOWS - DO NOT RENAME ghost.exe TO ANYTHING ELSE or it won't work !lockdown <access>		activates lockdown mode - everyone with a lower access cannot enter !lockdown off			deactivates lockdown mode and everyone banned during lockdown gets unbanned !saybnets <text>		sends the chat command to every BNET we're connected to
+!restart			closes and starts the bot again - if you rename the binary this command won't work ( ccbot.exe filename for Windows, ccbot++ for Linux )
+!lockdown <access>		activates lockdown mode - everyone with a lower access cannot enter !lockdown off			deactivates lockdown mode and everyone banned during lockdown gets unbanned !saybnets <text>		sends the chat command to every BNET we're connected to